Does Power of Attorney Make You Responsible for Someone Else's Debts?

-If your mother has the funds necessary to repay these debts without causing an undue financial burden or potentially putting herself at risk, then using those funds to repay the debts is probably the fastest, easiest way to resolve the issue.
+If they have the funds necessary to repay these debts without causing an undue financial burden or potentially putting themselves at risk, then using those funds to repay the debts is probably the fastest, easiest way to resolve the issue.

 Choosing not to pay

-If you simply stop making payments and cease communications with the creditor you should expect the following:
+If you simply stop making payments and cease communications with a creditor you should expect the following:

 - Accounts will go delinquent

 - Charged off accounts may be sold to a third party debt collector

 - Debt collector will likely attempt to contact the responsible party (the principal) via mail and telephone

 - Credit score of account holder will likely plummet due to delinquencies and charge-offs